Private-MachineLearning/Private-MachineLearning.github.io/faq.md

 4. **Anything Goes:** This setting encompasses any form of pretraining that uses datasets not previously mentioned.

+## Should everything be open-sourced?

+Ideally, you should open-source everything, including public data, your code, and the weights.
+However, we understand that some data might be proprietary and therefore not publicly available, which would also restrict the availability of the weights.
+In such cases, it is still recommended to make the code available.
+There might be other valid reasons for not publicizing some components, but generally, it is expected to publish all the above.
 <!-- ## How are new defenses added to the list?

 Defenses must be open-sourced, implement the robustml API, and have a